nixworks/public/news/2005/03/29/README.md

 ##### United States
 ### [ In the United States, Douglas S. Smith Jr, a former top official of Boy Scouts of America, is charged with possession of child pornography. ](/news/2005/03/29/in-the-united-states-douglas-s-smith-jr-a-former-top-official-of-boy-scouts-of-america-is-charged-with-possession-of-child-pornography.md)
-_Context: child pornography, United States, Douglas S. Smith Jr, Boy Scouts of America_
+_Context: Boy Scouts of America, United States, child pornography, Douglas S. Smith Jr_

 ##### Uganda
 ### [ In Uganda, thousands of Muslims demonstrate in the capital Kampala against the Domestic Relations Bill that would, among other things, limit polygamy. ](/news/2005/03/29/in-uganda-thousands-of-muslims-demonstrate-in-the-capital-kampala-against-the-domestic-relations-bill-that-would-among-other-things-limi.md)
-_Context: Uganda, Muslim, Domestic Relations Bill, polygamy, Kampala_
+_Context: Uganda, Kampala, polygamy, Muslim, Domestic Relations Bill_

 ##### France
 ### [ France intends to change law that allows girls to marry at the age of 15 ](/news/2005/03/29/france-intends-to-change-law-that-allows-girls-to-marry-at-the-age-of-15.md)